 After classes begin, registration is permitted on a space-available basis with instructor approval.
 Please email Stacy DeBartolo.

 Full refunds are given to students who withdraw five or more days before the first class, less a $25 administrative fee.
 No tuition refunds can be given thereafter.
 No partial refunds, pro-rated classes, or make-up classes are offered for student absence or scheduling conflicts.

 Classes are cancelled due to inclement weather at the instructor’s discretion.
 Should an instructor need to cancel a class for any reason, students will be notified by email no later than 2 hours prior to the start of the class.
 If a class is cancelled, we will make every effort to accommodate a make-up session.

 Although some materials may be provided and the studios are open to all members, we ask that members use a reasonable approach in terms of material and studio use and we ask that all members of the community help maintain a safe and clean studio environment.
 Abuse or mis-use of studio access or SAA materials will result in removal of access and privileges.

+Any changes to our policies will be posted on this page.
 If you have questions about any of these policies, please email Stacy DeBartolo.